• Skip to primary navigation

 A bowl of butternut squash salad with pomegranate seeds being sprinkled on top

 A butternut squash salad with roasted squash and pomegranate seeds is a must-try fall salad.
-A make ahead Thanksgiving salad that’s incredible, healthy and comes together in 30 minutes.
+A make ahead Thanksgiving salad that’s incredible, and comes together in 30 minutes.

 A black bowl with butternut squash and pomegranates.

-Fall is sneaking up on us and you need to add this beautiful and healthy roasted butternut squash salad to your menu.
+Fall is sneaking up on us and you need to add this beautiful roasted butternut squash salad to your menu.
 A salad that’s not only easy to make but is a great side dish for Thanksgiving, Friendsgiving and Christmas.

 You’ll find this to be a perfect accompaniment for the heavier sides we typically serve during the holidays.